hrishi-008/-Real-Time-Govt.-Vehicle-Tracking-System-SIH/README.md

 ### 1. Database

-- **data.csv:** This file contains open-sourced data of Bengaluru buses, serving as the foundation for building the Himachal State Road Transport Corporation (HSRTC) system.
+- **database-data.csv:** This file contains open-sourced data of Bengaluru buses, serving as the foundation for building the Himachal State Road Transport Corporation (HSRTC) system.

 ### 2. Web Application